Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 And I know that they're already lined up and they've shut down four streets in Hollywood waiting for this thing to premiere, and I know all the hype and everything else.

-My my best guess is that that the Luke Skywalker becomes the villain.
+My best guess is that Luke Skywalker becomes the villain.

-I mean, that's what they're doing in this this latest Star Wars crowd.
+I mean, that's what they're doing in this latest Star Wars crowd.

-They're turning the bad guys into the good guys, the good guys into the bad guys, and they're making it look the Democrat Party is currently they're gonna th the left, as represented by the Star Wars characters becomes the good guys.
+They're turning the bad guys into the good guys, the good guys into the bad guys, and they're making it look the Democrat Party is currently the left, as represented by the Star Wars characters, becomes the good guys.

-The big government guys at that star guys become the good guys.
+The big government guys that are guys become the good guys.

-Luke Skywalker is gonna become the new Darth Vader.
+Luke Skywalker is going to become the new Darth Vader.

 You watch.